zequihg50/esgf-virtual-aggregation/README.md

-# ESGF Virtual Aggregation Project
+# ESGF Virtual Aggregation dataset

 The aim of this project is to create a ready-to-deploy TDS catalog including **ALL** available data in ESGF, using OpenDAP endpoints to provide ESGF data analysis while avoiding the download of any data from remote repositories.